String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Connection to generalized gradient flows

-is called a \emph{generalized gradient flow} with respect to $(\mathcal E, \psi, V)$~\cite{mielke-peletier-renger:2014}.
+is called a \emph{generalized gradient flow} with respect to $(\mathcal E, \psi, S)$~\cite{mielke-peletier-renger:2014}.
 This is equivalent to saying

-In the case of a gradient diffusion, the dissipation potential $\psi^\star_x(w)$ is quadratic in $w$ (the square being connected to the Gaussianity of the noise).
-In that case, $\partial_w\psi^\star_x(w)$ is linear in its argument, and thus the flow~(\ref{eq:gradient-flow-psi}) is a traditional gradient flow proportional to $\nabla V(x)$.
+In the case of a gradient diffusion, the dissipation potential $\psi^\star_x(w)$ is quadratic in $w$ (the quadratic dependence being a consequence of the Gaussianity of the noise, the metric implied by its covariance).
+In that case, $\partial_w\psi^\star_x(w)$ is linear in its argument, and thus the flow~(\ref{eq:gradient-flow-psi}) is a traditional gradient flow proportional to $\nabla S(x)$.
 Allowing for generic dissipation potentials $\psi^\star_x(w)$ explains why the flows~(\ref{eq:gradient-flow-psi}) are called \emph{generalized} gradient flows.

 The connection to large deviations is made when taking